PACE Lending Presents Serious Consumer and Industry Concerns

 - Consequently, PACE lenders have not been required under federal law to consider a borrower's true ability to repay their financial debt.
 Moreover, consumers face aggressive marketing tactics, misleading product information and significantly higher interest rates than other financing options.

 - Borrowers often report a lack of PACE product knowledge-during, and well past, origination.
 For example, they are assured that their outstanding PACE loan obligation will run with the property, yet PACE loans often present property resale issues that result in the borrower paying off the PACE loan prior to closing.

 - PACE borrowers do not receive federal disclosures, remedies and other protections available for other mortgage products.
 The patchwork of limited or non-existent state/municipal laws provide insufficient protections.

 - PACE loans upend traditional lien priority, exposing investors and guarantors to increased loss severities:

 - PACE loans in first lien position erode the value of the collateral supporting a first mortgage in the event of foreclosure and the eventual sale of a property.

 - However, allowing any PACE loan amount to hold senior priority undermines the lender's (and the government's) collateral position-disrupting the very nature of secured lending.

 MBA's Position / Next Steps:

-- MBA urges members to carefully review the consumer and lender risks before participating in this program and encourages members to evaluate alternative means to help consumers finance energy efficient improvements that better protect consumers at lower costs, including existing home equity products and recent energy efficiency products released by the GSEs.
+- MBA advises members to educate consumers about better alternatives for financing energy efficient home improvements, including existing home equity products and recent energy efficiency products released by the GSEs.